ijlee2/frontend-configs/README.md

 ## What is it?

-`@ijlee2-frontend-configs` provides base configuration files for Ember and Node projects.
+`@ijlee2-frontend-configs` provides reusable configurations for Ember and Node projects.

 ### Package overview